SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

   Generate a plugin debug message.
 If *tag* is specified it is used as the debug tag, otherwise the plugin tag "txn_box" is used.

+.. directive:: text-block-define

+   Define a text block.
+This is valid only in the ``post-load`` hook.
+A text block can be read from a file or config based text, or both.
+If a file is specified it can be set to be checked for modifications and reloaded if changed.
+The keys are

+   name
+      Name of the text block.
+This is used to reference the contents via :ex:`text-block`.
+This is required.

+   path
+      Path to a file with content for the text block.

+   text
+      Explicit text content for the text block.

+   duration
+      An optional value that specifies how often to check the file for changes.

+   One of ``path`` and ``text`` must be present.
+If both are present ``path`` takes precedence.
+The file contents are used if the file can be read, otherwise the value in ``text`` is used.
+If only ``path`` is present it is a configuration error if the file specified by ``path`` cannot be read.

 IPSpace
 =======